fosslight/fosslight-guide-en/prechecker/README.md

 FOSSLight Prechecker provides the following four modes, each performing different functions for managing copyright and license information in source code.
 1. `lint` --- Check whether the [copyright and license writing rules][rule] in source code are complied with.
-2. `convert` --- Convert [sbom-info.yaml](https://github.com/fosslight/fosslight_prechecker/blob/main/tests/convert/sbom-info.yaml) or [oss-pkg-info.yaml](https://github.com/fosslight/fosslight_prechecker/blob/main/tests/convert/oss-pkg-info.yaml) to [Fosslight_Report.xlsx](https://fosslight.org/hub-guide-en/learn/2_fosslight_report.html) format.
+2. `convert` --- Convert [sbom-info.yaml](https://github.com/fosslight/fosslight_prechecker/blob/main/tests/convert/sbom-info.yaml) into the [Fosslight_Report.xlsx](https://fosslight.org/hub-guide-en/learn/2_fosslight_report.html) format and reflect its contents in the SRC sheet.
-     - The contents of the yaml file are converted to the SRC Sheet of Fosslight_Report.xlsx.
 3. `add` --- Add copyright, license, and download location information to files that are missing copyright or license information.
 4. `download` --- Download the license text of each license specified in the sbom-info.yaml file as individual text files.